LostArrows27/anime-subtitle-player/README.md

 - [x] Break down sentence when hover
 - [x] Storing sentence that have fetched to avoid fetching again
 - [x] Storing each word that have fetched to avoid fetching again
+- [x] "Translation" modal for each word when hovering
+- [x] Add hover translation hover for word with 'each word translation i4"
+- [x] Popup Dictionary Loading UI
+- [x] Complete popup dicitonary Body
+- [x] Add Shortcut instruction for this
+- [x] Handle in auto sync if difference video file / not have subtitle (limit button click time)
+- [x] File upload type limit (toast message)
+- [x] next and prev subtitle error when sync ealier or later